analysis-tools-dev/static-analysis/CONTRIBUTING.md

 - Make each tool description as precise as possible.
   Please limit the description to **500 characters**.
-- Please keep the tools in alphabetical order.
 - By default, we assume that the tool is open source.
   If a tool is proprietary, add `proprietary: true`.
 - Please add as many tags as possible.
-You can choose from the tags in `data/tags.yml` If a tool does not match any existing tag, feel free to start a new tag.
+You can choose from the tags in `data/tags.yml` If a tool does not match any existing tag, feel free to add a new tag.

 Finally, create a pull request with all your changes.
 You can call `make render` to check for errors before.